 To date, we have funded our operations with proceeds from the sale of preferred stock and common stock, and borrowing of debt.
 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our current or future product candidates.
-Our net losses were \$19.0 million and \$15.2 million for the three months ended March 31, 2022 and 2021, respectively.
-As of March 31, 2022, we had an accumulated deficit of \$356.3 million.
+Our net losses were \$17.8 million and \$58.2 million for the three and nine months ended September 30, 2022, respectively.
+Net losses for the same periods ended September 30, 2021 were \$15.6 million and \$46.7 million, respectively.
+As of September 30, 2022, we had an accumulated deficit of \$395.4 million.
 We expect to continue to incur significant expenses for at least the next several years as we continue to develop our product candidates.

-Based on our current operating plan, we believe we do not have sufficient cash, cash equivalents, and marketable securities to support current operations through a full 12 months from the issuance date of this Quarterly Report on Form 10-Q. We will need substantial additional funding to continue development of our current and potential future pipeline candidates.
+As of September 30, 2022, we had cash and cash equivalents of \$25.4 million.
+We are required to comply with an unrestricted minimum cash level of \$20.0 million in accordance with our loan and security agreement with SLR Investment Corp. until certain clinical trial data conditions are met, and there is a risk that we may be unable to remain in compliance with those financial covenants in the future in which case the debt may become immediately due and payable.
+Based on our current operating plan, we believe that we have sufficient cash, cash equivalents and marketable securities to fund our operations into the second quarter of 2023, however, if we are unable to satisfy the financial covenants contained in our loan and security agreement with SLR Investment Corp., and SLR Investment Corp. seeks immediate repayment of our loan in full, we believe that our cash, cash equivalents and marketable securities will be sufficient to fund our operations into the late first quarter of 2023.
+We do not have sufficient cash, cash equivalents and marketable securities to support current operations through a full 12 months from the issuance date of this Quarterly Report on Form 10-Q. We will need substantial additional funding to continue development of our current and potential future pipeline candidates.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through a combination of equity offerings, debt re-financings, collaboration agreements, strategic alliances and licensing arrangements.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on favorable terms, or at all, including as a result of market volatility following the COVID-19 pandemic.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our product candidates or delay our pursuit of potential in-licenses or acquisitions.
 Further, inflation may affect our use of capital resources by increasing our cost of labor and clinical trial expenses.
-We also intend to continue to evaluate options to refinance our outstanding long-term debt with SLR Investment Corp.
+We also intend to continue to evaluate options to refinance our outstanding debt with SLR Investment Corp.
 The amounts involved in any such transactions, individually or in the aggregate, may be material.
 These factors individually and collectively raise substantial doubt about our ability to continue as a going concern.